madcitymultimedia/wpseo-woocommerce/README.md

 Other:

 * Sets the WordPress tested up to version to 5.7 and minimum supported WordPress version to 5.6.
+* Sets the minimum supported Yoast SEO version to 16.3.

 ### 13.9: January 26th, 2021
 Bugfixes: